How To Prove It with Lean

 Installing Lean

-You will also need the Lean package that accompanies this book, which can be downloaded from https://github.com/djvelleman/HTPILeanPackage.
+You can download the HTPI Lean package from https://github.com/djvelleman/HTPILeanPackage.
 After following the link, click on the green “Code” button and, in the pop-up menu, select “Download ZIP”.
-Open the downloaded zip file to create a folder containing the HTPI Lean package.
+Once the zip file has been downloaded, extract the contents of the file into a folder.
 You can put this folder wherever you want on your computer.

-Next, in VS Code, select “Open Folder …” from the File menu and open the folder containing the HTPI Lean package that you downloaded earlier.
-Under the heading “Explorer” on the left side of the window, you should see a list of the files in the package.
-(If you don’t see the list, try clicking on the Explorer icon, circled in red below.)
+Next, in VS Code, select “Open Folder …” from the File menu and open the folder containing the HTPI Lean package that you downloaded.
+(If VS Code asks if you want to open the package in a “container”, it is probably best to say no.) Under the heading “Explorer” on the left side of the window, you should see a list of the files in the package.
+(If you don’t see the list, try clicking on the Explorer icon at the top of the left sidebar.)
+Your screen should look similar to the image above in the section about using GitHub Codespaces.
+Click on the file “Blank.lean” in the file list.
+Then click on the “\(\forall\)” icon, and in the pop-up menu select “Project Actions … > Project: Build Project”.
+Lean should “build” the HTPI Lean package.
+You’ll see a number of messages, including some warnings that you can ignore.
+Eventually you should see the message “Project built successfully.”
+Your installation is now complete.

 License